aforemny/elm-mdc/README.md

 ## Example application

 See `examples/hello-world/` for a full example.
+You have to run `make` in the root repository before to create the files `elm-mdc.js` and `material-components-web.css`.

 ```elm
 module Main exposing (..)